openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/04_Installation_and_Setup.md

 *Plugging in the Emergency stop (Audio Jack) into the rear electronics that controls the microscope.
 Plug it into the slot with the audio jack that says emergency stop*. **Activate the emergency stop by pressing it**

 ![](./IMAGES/04/FRAME_Manual_13.jpeg)
-*Connect the ESP32 control board that runs the UC2 Firmware (youseetoo.github.io) with the Raspberry Pi using the USB-C to USB-A cable (you can either use the blue USB3 or black USb2 slots)* ToDo Armin 250813: Wir haben keine einstellbaren Füße, korrekt?
-Dann Kommentar löschen.
+*Connect the ESP32 control board that runs the UC2 Firmware (youseetoo.github.io) with the Raspberry Pi using the USB-C to USB-A cable (you can either use the blue USB3 or black USb2 slots)*

-ToDo Armin 250813: Es gibt blaue USB-A = USB 3.X und weiße USB-A am Raspi => Kamera Kabel muss ins blaue und ESP32 kann über weiß verbunden werden.

 ![](./IMAGES/04/FRAME_Manual_15.jpeg)
 *Mount the USB3 Camera cable and lock the screws on the camera side*